Aliics/mouse/README.md

 # Example

-Simple little toy example with a few routes.
+A toy example showcasing various features `mouse` has and how to use them.
+These are very simple examples, but they should be a good place start.

 ```scala
 import mouse.Implicits._